FRBNY-DSGE/DSGE.jl/README.md

 calculated at that mode to skip the reoptimization entirely.
 These values are usually computed by the user previously.

-You can skip reoptimization the parameter vector entirely.
+You can skip reoptimization of the parameter vector entirely.
 ```julia
 m = Model990()
 specify_mode!(m, "path/to/parameter/mode/file.h5")